 So What Can Be Done in Radiology?

-To combat delaying patient care, it’s important to remember that the radiology procedures/testing that requires PAs are serious; no one refers a patient for an MRI unless they have serious concerns.
-Most PAs required in radiology are for these procedures:
+To combat delaying patient care, it’s important to remember that the radiology procedures/testing that require prior authorizations are serious; no one refers a patient for an MRI unless they have serious concerns.
+Most prior authorizations required in radiology are for these procedures: